Edriane0226/BS-DigiHub/README.md

 .env In Submission

-Add the .env file in project root check app.BaseUrl and Database Settings
+Create the .env file in project root check app.BaseUrl and Database Settings